Sufhaf/calculator-website/README.md

-# calculator-website
+# Website Calculator

-A responsive, interactive web-based calculator built with HTML, CSS, and JavaScript.
-This project showcases frontend development skills, including a clean design, user interaction via buttons, and sound effects.
+A responsive, interactive web-based calculator built using **HTML**, **CSS**, and **JavaScript**.
+This project demonstrates frontend development skills with a clean, minimalist design and interactive button sounds for a more engaging user experience.

+## Key Features:
+- Simple, clean, and minimalist design.
+- Interactive buttons with sound effects for a more engaging user experience.
+- Responsive layout for both desktop and mobile views.
+- Implements basic arithmetic operations (addition, subtraction, multiplication, division).
+- Written in **vanilla JavaScript** (no external libraries).

+## Technologies Used:
+- **HTML** for the structure of the website.
+- **CSS** for styling and layout.
+- **JavaScript** for the logic and functionality of the calculator.

+## Demo:
+You can view the live demo here:
+[Live Demo](https://your-username.github.io/calculator-website/) *(replace with actual link once it's live)*

+## Setup:
+To run this project locally:
+1. Clone this repository: `git clone https://github.com/your-username/calculator-website.git`
+2. Open `index.html` in your browser.